The ads above are Google-sponsored.

 The replacement silver wheel is 36 31 1 238 959; the replacement gold wheel is 36 31 1 238 960.

-AFAIK BMW honors these various numbered recalls worldwide .....so no matter where you are, where the bike was sold, no matter who owns it, etc ....it is a free new wheel, etc. ...courtesy of BMW....assuming wheels are available!
+AFAIK BMW honored these various numbered recalls worldwide .....so no matter where you are, where the bike was sold, no matter who owns it, etc ....it is a free new wheel, etc. ...courtesy of BMW....assuming wheels are available!

 While not pointed out in the photo, this recalled wheel also has the Date Stamp.
 See below photo's wheel.